Know More, Know Clearer: A Meta-Cognitive Framework for Knowledge Augmentation in Large Language Models: Experimental Methodology

 \textbf{Implementation Details.} In our experiments, we adopt Qwen2.5-7B-Instruct~\cite{qwen2025qwen25technicalreport} and Llama-3.1-8B-Instruct~\cite{grattafiori2024llama3.1} as backbone models.
 For retrieval module, we employ the UltraRAG~\cite{chen2025ultrarag} framework with Qwen3-Embedding-0.6B~\cite{zhang2025qwen3embedding} to retrieve the top-5 contexts from the Wikipedia corpus.
 For the SFT phase, we follow the~\citeauthor{wu2025shadowft} and utilize the TRL~\cite{vonwerra2022trl} framework for 1 epoch with a learning rate of $5 \times 10^{-5}$, employing LoRA~\cite{hu2022lora} for parameter-efficient fine-tuning.
 For the GRPO phase, we utilize the verl~\cite{sheng2025verl} framework for 1 epoch with a learning rate of $1 \times 10^{-6}$.
-The reward coefficients $\lambda_1$ and $\lambda_2$ are both set to 0.001.
+The reward coefficients $\lambda_1$ and $\lambda_2$ are both set to 0.001, where $\lambda_1$ follows the standard KL coefficient setting~\cite{guo2025deepseek} and $\lambda_2$ is set equal to $\lambda_1$ to ensure balanced regularization strength.
 All experiments are conducted on four NVIDIA A100-80GB GPUs.
-More experimental details are provided in the Appendix~\ref{appendix_prompt}.
+More experimental details are provided in Appendix~\ref{appendix_prompt} for completeness.